Tanya61/Colab_task/README.md

-# The-Sparks-Foundation-Task
+# The-Sparks-Foundation-Tasks

-###Source file for the task completed as Data Science and Business Analytics Intern in The Sparks Foundation (GRIP PROGRAM - December 2020)
+###Source file for the tasks completed as Data Science and Business Analytics Intern in The Sparks Foundation (GRIP PROGRAM - December 2020)